-It is the presence and participation of people like you that help to make this Community what it is and what it can be as we seek to create a world more compassionate, sustainable, and just.
-You are welcome to participate in UUCM programs and services, whether a member, a friend, a newcomer, or a repeat visitor.
+It is the spirit and growing participation of people like you that help to make this Community what it is and what it can be, all of us together discovering ways to create a more compassionate, sustainable, and just world, including in our own hearts.

 What does it mean to be a member?

 Being a member means not only that you are entitled to participate in the congregation’s governance and decision-making, it also means that you have certain privileges relating to access to the minister’s time.
 Rev. Kevin reminds us that the most significant change when a person becomes a member is the change in how that person feels about the congregation.
 The community is no longer “them,” but “us,” no longer “theirs,” but “ours.”
 It is a powerful and wonderful internal shift that calls us to deeper connection and service.